RavicharanN/Computer-Arch---Portfolio/README.md

 # CSA-Lab
-A bunch of simulators I implemented as a part of my Computer Architecture cpursework
+A bunch of simulators I implemented as a part of my Computer Architecture coursework

 Instructor: Brandon Raegan

 ## Simulators list